jbjoeburns/CI-CD/Jenkins_Project/JenkinsNotes.md

 ssh-keyscan github.com >> ~/.ssh/known_hosts
 ```

-9. We can then go to the public IP for our Jenkins instance in a browser
+7. We can then go to the public IP for our Jenkins instance in a browser

-10. Next, it will ask you to create an admin user, choose an appropriate name for this and provide your email (personal email preffered)
+8. Next, it will ask you to create an admin user, choose an appropriate name for this and provide your email (personal email preffered)

 ![Alt text](admineg.png)

-11. And we need to install the nodejs plugin on jenkins
+9. And we need to install the nodejs plugin on jenkins

+10. Go to `<url>/configureTools` and add nodeJS install with default settings

-12. Once we have done that, we can set up the jobs
+11. Once we have done that, we can set up the jobs

 ## Building job that tests app in jenkins